sameh-farouk/CS50web-p0/README.md

 Web Programming with Python and JavaScript

 this is a personal static web site includes:
-- home page
+- home page: index.html
-- about page
+- about page: about.html
-- resume page
+- resume page: resume.html
-- conatct page
+- conatct page: contact.html

 i used two Bootstrap columns using Bootstrap’s grid model , will shrink to one column in smaller screen. i used @media print to hide header and footer when printing also to make background color white.